 He tilted his head slightly, falling into observation mode as you clicked it and began to scribble on the page you had the book open to.
 The conclusions he came to in his mind were sound, he knew it, but at the same time he refused to believe them.
 He’d had far to many surprises today, first with reacquainting himself with you, then the garden’s origins, and then your surprising fire and intelligence at the table.
 Mycroft hated surprises.
 He didn’t doubt himself, no it wasn’t that, it was that he hoped for his continued sanity he was wrong.

-His voice caused you to visibly jump and your grip on the pen tensed, gripping it like a weapon out of instinct, “What are you doing?”
+“What are you doing?” his voice caused you to visibly jump and your hold on the pen tensed, gripping it like a weapon out of instinct.